US Attorney: Hezbollah supporter scouted out terror attack targets in Boston, NYC, D.C.

-NEW YORK (WHDH) - A man who was allegedly trained by the Hezbollah terrorist organization scouted out attacks in Boston, New York City, and Washington D.C., according to the Department of Justice.
+NEW YORK (WHDH) - A man who was allegedly trained by the Hezbollah terrorist organization scouted out terror attack targets in Boston, New York City, and Washington D.C., according to the Department of Justice.

-Alexei Saab was charged Thursday in a nine-count indictment for offenses related to his support for Hezbollah, an Islamic militant group based in Lebanon, U.S. Attorney Geoffrey S. Berman, of the Southern District of New York, announced.
+Alexei Saab, a 42-year-old naturalized citizen from New Jersey, was charged Thursday in a nine-count indictment for offenses related to his support for Hezbollah, an Islamic militant group based in Lebanon, U.S. Attorney Geoffrey S. Berman, of the Southern District of New York, announced.

 Saab allegedly used his training to scout possible targets throughout the United States, including Quincy Market, Fenway Park, and the Prudential Center, a criminal complaint indicated.

+“The Boston Police Department has been working closely with its law enforcement partners at the FBI to ensure the continued safety of the residents of Boston.
+The Boston Police Department has been briefed by the FBI and they have notified the properties that were in the documents that are impacted as well as their security teams.
+Along with the FBI, the Boston Police Department would like to reiterate that there were no active or credible threats at the time the photos were taken, nor are there any active or credible threats at the time,” a spokesman said in a statement.

-Authorities obtained dozens of photos that Saab allegedly took in the spots where the apparent attacks were planned.
+Authorities obtained dozens of photos that Saab allegedly took of the apparent targets.

+The complaint also said Saab traveled back-and-forth between the United States and Lebanon on ten different occasions.
+While in Lebanon, investigators say Saab learned how to build bombs.

+From about 1996 to March 2019, Saab had been providing Hezbollah with various materials, advice, personnel, and resources, including a 10-page report and a hand-drawn map of “hot spots” in New York City.

 This is breaking news story; stay with 7NEWS for updates online and on-air.